yshang616/myucircle/README.md

-# UCircle: Share You Stories in Your CIRCLE!
+## UCircle: Post Your Stories in your circle!
 ## Demo Deployed at:
 Link: https://myucircle.netlify.app